palefaced/Java-Selenium-TestAutomationProject/README.md

 Project Structure Overview
 Automation Framework

 Tools:
 Selenium: For UI automation.
 TestNG: For test management.
 Design Pattern: Custom Page Object Model (POM).
+No use of Maps—standard structure for element and page management.
 Test Data Management

-Source: JSON files are used as the data source for test cases.
+Source: JSON files used as the data source for test cases.
 Purpose: Enables dynamic test execution by fetching inputs from structured JSON data.
 Build and Dependency Management

 Maven: Used for managing dependencies, project builds, and running test suites.